Special Educational Needs and Disabilities (SEND)

 Mrs Kay Wake

-If you need to contact Mrs K Wake, please email to : info@goldthorpeprimary.org.uk
+If you need to contact Mrs K Wake, please email : info@goldthorpeprimary.org.uk

 For Barnsley SEND Local Offer click here